fusioninventory/fusioninventory.github.io/documentation/agent/man/fusioninventory-injector.md

 # NAME

-fusioninventory-injector - A tool to push inventory in an OCS Inventory or compatible server.
+fusioninventory-injector - A tool to push inventory in a Fusioninventory Inventory (GLPI) or compatible server.

 # SYNOPSIS